fansehep/fansehep/README.md

 - ⚡ Fun fact: ...
 -->

-I am **fan**, a student currently studying at Xi'an University of Posts and Telecommunications.
+I am **fan**, a junior currently studying at Xi'an University of Posts and Telecommunications.

-- 🚀 Language of expertise: C/C++, lua, go.
 - 💘 What I like: Any technology on storage / Net Program / Distributed Systems or other charming things.
 - 🤿 Some activity of me: OSPP 2022 Curve,  small interesting activities...
-- 📫 How to reach me: I use [gmail](yfan3763@gmail.com) mainly.
+- 📫 How to reach me: Please use [gmail](yfan3763@gmail.com) reach me.
 - 🤔 I'm looking for help with:
   - leveldb source code learning and optimization of it.
   - I will seek an internship about march 2023 year.
 If you are interested me welcome to contact me.
-I hope this internship can be transferred storage and transferable.
+This internship preferably with what i like and it is possibale to transfer.
-- ⚡ Fun fact: any great books about programming, open source culture, Storage, Cloud Native, Distributed System, linux optimize.
+- ⚡ Fun fact: any great books about programming, open source culture, Storage, Cloud Native, Distributed System, linux performence optimization.
+- 💌 Hobbies: I am a fanatics of secondary anime.
+  - 🌸 My favorite artwork is [秒速5センチメートル](https://zh.wikipedia.org/zh-sg/%E7%A7%92%E9%80%9F5%E5%85%AC%E5%88%86).
+"At what speed should i meet you?"
+- 🤯️ Editor of me: The way of any editor is vim.
+- ✨ Some wishes about me: classless, non-discriminatory, friendly, equality Eden.
+- 🗻 Some recent reflections: What is real freedom?